 Concierge Name: Kevin Welge

-Reason for Stay: Rehabilitation due to difficulty walking after hospitalization due to Covid-19
+Reason for Stay: Rehabilitation due to difficulty walking after hospital stay due to surgery.

 Details of Experience: